 Best puppy lead for recall training

-Another important skill to teach your puppy is to come back when they're called and this Total Pet Training Lead can give you peace of mind while they learn this skill.
-As the lead is 10 metres long, your puppy has a lot of freedom to explore the park or beach for example but as the lead is clipped to their collar or harness, you've got hold of them so you won't have to worry about them wandering off and not being able to get them back.
+Another important skill to teach your puppy is to come back when they're called.
+This Total Pet Training Lead can give you peace of mind while they learn this skill.
+As the lead is 10 metres long, your puppy has a lot of freedom to explore the park or beach, for example, but as the lead is clipped to their collar or harness, you've got hold of them, so you won't have to worry about them wandering off and not being able to get them back.
 The length of the lead also means you'll be able to safely throw a ball for them to run after while you're still in control.
 It also comes with a clip that you can attach at the five-metre mark to give you greater control when needed.
+There is a control handle that connects to the lead with Velcro and provides a brake if you need to slow a dog down.

 Pros